Super Easy Tips to Learn Medical Terminology

 Sometimes a word may contain more than one root.
 The term “bronchogenic” has 2 roots: “bronch” and “gen”, with an added “o” to ease pronunciation, and “ic” being the suffix at the end.

-You can memorize a group of similar or related words by creating acronyms.
+You can memorize a group of similar or related medical terms by creating acronyms.
 Just take one letter of each word and form a single new word or a phrase.

 Creating acronyms yourself takes a little bit of imagination and creativity, but it’s extremely effective.
 To get started, just take your group of related words, look at their first letters and rearrange them to form something new that is easy to remember.